mhavey/marklogic/uml2es/tutorials/dmui.md

 <details><summary>Click to view/hide this section</summary>
 <p>

-Next, as the data architect, with help from the build person, you will convert the UML model you created in Step 2 to a MarkLogic Entity Services model.
-Run the following from the command line in the gradle project folder that the build person created in Step 1.
+Now it's time to convert the UML model to Entity Services form.
+This is best done by running a Gradle command from the command line.
+Make sure you are in the dmHub project folder.
+Run the following:

-gradle -i deployPWIModel

-That command should run successfully; you should see "BUILD SUCCESSFUL" when its completes.
-The UML model has been convereted to ES and is setup as a data hub plugin.
-You can see the ES model in a few places.
-If you open Query Console and explore the xmi2es-tutorials-dmHub-FINAL database, its URI is /marklogic.com/entity-services/models/PWIModel.json.
-In your gradle project the same ES model is in plugins/entities/Person/Person.entity.json.
+./gradlew -i uDeployModelToDHF -PxmiFile=data/model/PWIModel/PWIModel.uml -PentitySelect=stereotype

 </p>
 </details>